bitovi/academy/src/react-vite/05-props/props.md

 arguments to it; however, functional components must implement a React API that allows an optional argument of type `object` that's named "props".

-The properties on the props object are undefined (with two exceptions we'll get to later) and can be whatever is needed to make the component work.
+The properties on the props object—individually called a "prop"—are undefined (with two exceptions we'll get to later) and can be whatever is needed to make the component work.
 The property values can be any type, including functions and other React components.

 We're using TypeScript in our project so we can create an `interface` for props and use it in the definition of a functional component:

-<span style="color: red;font-weight:600;">I feel like good practice would be to
-add comments to the interface property definitions, but that adds a lot more static to the example so I'm not.
-Thoughts?</span>

 ```jsx
 interface FancyButtonProps {